iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 $ git commit -m Evaluate
 ```

-The <abbr>output</abbr> of the evaluation stage contains the target metrics
+The <abbr>output</abbr> of the evaluation stage contains the target value in a
-value in a simple text form:
+simple text form:

 ```dvc
 $ cat data/eval.txt